Kids Ice Fishing Derby Scheduled for February 16th

 The Boothbay Region Fish & Game Association has made the decision to require all members who intend to use the ranges, both new members and existing members, go through a short, one-time Range Use & Safety Orientation.

 New Members will need to take the orientation before they will be issued badges and ID cards.
-Existing members will need to take the orientation before, or when, they renew for 2018 in order to use the ranges.
+Existing members will need to take the orientation before, or when they renew for 2019 in order to use the ranges.

-Renewals for 2018 can be made anytime from now (Oct.
-19th) into 2018.
-The first Range Orientations will take place this coming Sunday, October 22nd, at the Turkey Shoot on Club property, from 9 am until 1:30 pm.
-Keith Royal will conduct the first orientations, which are expected to take approximately 15 minutes.
+Renewals for 2019 can be made anytime from now into 2019.
 Members will be asked to sign a copy of our Range Rules to indicate they have completed the orientation and understand the rules.